Who’s ready for another blog! I know I am, so let’s get down to it!

-Being a part of the crew there are a lot of meetings; a lot of behind the scene; a lot of late night e-mail [and] texting; urgent options needed.
+Being a part of the crew there are a lot of meetings, a lot of behind the scene, a lot of late night e-mail [and] texting [for] urgent options needed.
 So many little details and logistics that as an actor you don’t have to deal with.
 I think that, I really appreciate both roles and the difficulty of acting and the difficulty of being on the crew.
-They're both challenging in different ways, but definitely the producing is more labour intensive.
+They're both challenging in different ways, but definitely the producing is more labour intensive. "

 (*Chris Lolas - co-producer of production and Executive Producer of KWLT)